GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/createviai.md

 <br>

-Administrators or Google will perform this task.
 This procedure performs the following steps:

 1. Clones the latest version of Visual Inspection AI Camera Application from a source repository.